Richard Spencer Attacked: Alt Right Leader Just Punched In The Face Again, Then Glitter Bombed

 Richard Spencer just got beaten up again, and this time the notorious leader of the Alt Right movement reportedly got glitter bombed to go along with a few punches to the face.

 Spencer has emerged as the controversial figurehead of the so-called Alt Right movement, spreading his white nationalist beliefs as he rose to prominence during the 2016 election cycle.
-While he has helped the movement gain considerable fame, Spencer has also become a target for critics including those who claim the Alt Right is steeped in racism and anti-Semitism.
+While he has helped the movement gain considerable fame, Spencer has also become a target for critics, including those who claim the Alt Right is steeped in racism and anti-Semitism.

 That anger reportedly came to a head again this weekend, when Richard Spencer was attacked while leading a demonstration in Washington, D.C., against the military strikes against Syria.
 After speaking to the crowd at the rally, Spencer was reportedly confronted by a group of counter-protesters who shouted “Go home Nazis” and called him a “Nazi snowflake,” the site Anti-Facist News reported.